Œuvre de secours aux enfants: 1943-1944: The smuggling of children into Switzerland

 The smuggling of OSE children into Switzerland started in April 1943, following negotiations with the Swiss authorities for the arrival of unaccompanied children.
 Several smugglers working directly under the OSE were assigned for this purpose.
 Jenny Masour together with Robert Job and the heads of OSE houses chose particularly vulnerable children.
 These children were sent to new homes in the Italian zone, Moutiers-Salins and Saint Paul in the Chablais; or in groups of 6 to 10 to Switzerland.
 In August 1943, the number of smuggling parties was increased from the evacuation residence centers in Saint-Gervais and Megeve.

 In September 1943, with the push of the Germans into the Italian zone, the task became more difficult.
 The organization of the smuggling-parties to Switzerland was now entrusted to Georges Loinger.
 After successive arrests from November 1943 to March 1944, the smuggling of children almost came to a stop.
 In March 1944 they resume at an accelerated rate, carried out jointly by the OSE, the Sixth (the clandestine circuit EIF) and the Zionist youth Movement (MJS).

 February 1944: Going into hiding

 The arrest of Alain Mosse and all the officers of the OSE-UGIF in Chambéry required the organization to go into total hiding.
 OSE decided to close the last chateaux/houses for the children, and also all its centers and offices.
 OSE management continued to work through periodic meetings in Lyon, at Rene Borel, or in immobilized train carriages.
 The arrested were deported to Auschwitz, where they died.

 OSE's Work after 1944

 After France was liberated in 1944, OSE's work continued.
 It had to disperse the OSE children under its care.
 Children were sent to homes in France or to other countries, including Palestine and the United States.

 Moshe Prywes from 1947 to 1951 was director of the OSE Jewish Health Organization in Paris.

+Samuel-Daniel Levy, with the collaboration of a group of Jewish doctors, established a Moroccan branch of the OSE in 1945.

+In the summer of 1961, David Littman organized the clandestine migration of 530 Moroccan children to Israel with the help of the OSE in Operation Mural, an operation led by the Mossad.